kumarshekharroy/SquaresApp/README.md

 8. `Custom Distributed(using redis)/InMemory(as fallback to distributed)` caching is implemented to improve  performance, scalability and lower the response time.

-9. `SlidingExpirationTime` and `AbsoluteExpirationTime` for the cache can be changed from `Cache` section of `appsettings.json` file.
+9. `SlidingExpirationTime` and `AbsoluteExpirationTime` for the cache can be changed from `CacheConfig` section of `appsettings.{Development/Production}.json` file.
 Set these values to `0` to disable caching.

-10. To make the caching distributed set a valid Redis connection string in `ConnString` field present in the `RedisConfig` section of `appsettings.json` file.
-Leave the field empty/blank to switch to InMemory caching.
+10. To make the caching distributed set a valid Redis connection string in `ConnString` field present in the `RedisConfig` section of `appsettings.{Development/Production}.json` file.
+Leave the field empty/blank to continue with InMemory caching.

+11. `/Point/ImportFromCSV` endpoint expect points in csv file format.
+A sample CSV file (`points-import-sample.csv`) for the same has been included in the root of the repository.